 How To Use Ashwagandha For Acne

-The dried powder of the roots and leaves of Ashwagandha should be taken.
+The dried powder of the roots and leaves of Ashwagandha should be taken in cases of acne.

-Take 1 teaspoon of Ashwagandha powder with milk twice daily on an empty stomach.
+Ashwagandha powder can be taken with milk internally.
+Check with your health care provider or a qualified Ayurvedic practitioner for assistance.
 Apply a paste of the fresh leaves or a mixture of the powder with honey or lime juice to the affected area for 15-20 minutes daily.

-In Ayurveda, we believe that the skin reflects what’s happening inside.
-Use Ashwagandha to balance yourself from the inside and look beautiful on the outside.
+In Ayurveda, the skin reflects what’s happening to the body on the inside.
+Use Ashwagandha to balance yourself from the inside, to look beautiful on the outside.

 1 “Fast Facts About Acne.”
 National Institute of Arthritis and Musculoskeletal and Skin Diseases, U.S. Department of Health and Human Services, www.niams.nih.gov/health_info/Acne/acne_ff.asp.